 One in nine women in the United States experience symptoms of postpartum depression, a terrifying illness that is often difficult to treat.

 That’s why we’re excited by news that the FDA has approved Brexanolone, a drug over 40 years in the making that is the first ever to specifically target the condition.
-(New York Times: F.D.A.
-Approves First Drug for Postpartum Depression)
+The approval of Brexanolone is a cause for celebration for the entire field of neuroscience.
+Click here to read the full article…

-Many of you have seen in the headlines that a new antidepressant is expected to soon be approved by the Food and Drug Administration.
+A new antidepressant is expected to soon be approved by the Food and Drug Administration.

 The New York Times reported yesterday that an advisory panel at the agency has voted in favor of recommending approval of the new drug, the nasal spray Esketamine, to treat severely depressed patients.
-Developed by Johnson & Johnson, Esketamine is a form of ketamine, an anesthetic for humans and also a powerful sedative for horses.
-(Click here for the story.)

 Click here to read the full article…